KosRud/DQ-skinning-for-Unity/README.md

 The order of bones is unpredictable and does not depent on their hierarchy.<br>
 Only SkinnedMeshRenderer knows it &nbsp;&nbsp; ¯\\\_(ツ)\_/¯

-After extracting the bone array in `Start()` my script removes `SkinnedMeshRenderer` component as it is no longer needed.<br>
-All the animations are made by the script.<br>
+After extracting the bone array in `Start()` my script disables `SkinnedMeshRenderer` component as it is no longer needed.
+All the animations are performed by the script.
 You can verify it in the editor after hitting play button.

-## How do i use custom shaders?
+## How do I use custom shaders?

 Alas it's complicated.<br>
 I added comments to "Standard hacked for DQ skinning" marking the alterations i made to the Standard shader.<br>